Last Updated on

 Where to Stay in Lahic

 There are quite a few guesthouses in Lahic, booking in advance is recommended but not necessary, you will be almost assaulted by people trying to get you to stay at their place.
 Bargaining is not just possible but advisable.
-If you want to free camp you are allowed to do it, we advice crossing the riverbed and looking for a spot in the nearby grove.
+If you want to free camp you are allowed to do it, we advise crossing the riverbed and looking for a spot in the nearby grove.
 You’ll be woken up by the sound of the morning prayers resonating from the mosques.

 How to get to Lahic